d-shap/calibre/README.md

 * timestamp
 * rating

-### How to unmask permissions
+### How to unmask calibre permissions
-Calibre gives 777 permit to all folders in libraries.
+Calibre gives 777 permit to all folders in the libraries.
-Also calibre gives execute permission to log files.
+Calibre also gives execute permission to the log files.
 To remove excessive permissions, just restart calibre service:
 ```
 sudo service calibre restart